And Just Like That, Everything is Different

 I can’t imagine how helpless it must have felt to be miles away from their families and the community that raised them and unable to do anything but wait and watch.
 Social media blew up and it was hard to tell what was real and what wasn’t.
 Power outages and cellphone disruptions added to the chaos amid the fast-spreading blazes.
 Imagine experiencing that when your loved ones are involved and you are unable to get ahold of them to confirm their safety.
 Imagine the fear of wondering if your beloved pets are alive or if your neighbors who you grew up with still have a place to lay their head at night.
 Feeling helpless in a situation like that is traumatic, even if you aren’t there to witness the actual situation.
 The effects are damaging and the sadness that surrounds it is overwhelming.

 Trauma shows up in all parts of our lives from violent crimes and abandonment to sexual, emotional, or physical abuse to war or the devastation by natural disasters such as fires and hurricanes.
 Big events are easy traumas to identify but we can’t discount other traumas such as car accidents, divorce, sudden illness, financial or legal issues and experiencing the death of a loved one.
 Even though they are more common, it doesn’t mean the pain associated is any less.
-Smaller traumas are often over looked and people avoid being perceived as overly dramatic so they internalize their feelings.
+Smaller traumas are often overlooked and people avoid being perceived as overly dramatic so they internalize their feelings.
 Stuffing the emotions is emotionally and physically unhealthy and can cause increased distress and trouble with emotional functioning.
 Even when we stuff the painful emotions so far down we think we forgot about them, something will happen and the hurt and stressful feelings re-emerge, often to our surprise.

 People handle trauma differently and there is no “right” or “wrong” way to respond.
 It’s not the objective facts that determine whether an event is traumatic, but your subjective emotional experience of the event.
 The more frightened and helpless you feel, the more likely you are to be traumatized.
 Some people will have no ill effects; others may suffer an immediate and acute effect.
 Still others may not show signs of stress until sometime after the event.
 People frequently feel stunned, disoriented, shocked or unable to integrate distressing information.
 The emotions can feel intense, confusing, and frightening.
-Longer term reactions include unpredictable emotions, flashbacks, anger or rage, nightmares, strained relationships, guilt, and even physical symptoms like headaches or nausea.
+Longer-term reactions include unpredictable emotions, flashbacks, anger or rage, nightmares, strained relationships, guilt, and even physical symptoms like headaches or nausea.
 While these feelings are normal, some people have difficulty moving on with their lives and healing.

-I was talking with a patient this week about how he had “shelfed” his feelings for so long it became his coping skill for dealing with uncomfortable emotions.
-Whenever he experienced anything negative or upsetting, he mentally put both the experience and the painful emotions on a shelf, in a closet and shut the door.
+I was talking with a patient this week about how he had “shelved” his feelings for so long it became his coping skill for dealing with uncomfortable emotions.
+Whenever he experienced anything negative or upsetting, he mentally put both the experience and the painful emotions on a shelf, in a closet, and shut the door.
 We used this analogy to process and understand why he recently became emotionally overwhelmed and normal functioning suddenly became difficult.
 In his own words he articulated it beautifully… “The shelf couldn’t hold anymore.
 It got too heavy.
 It crashed down and so many emotions spilled out.”

 Overcoming traumatic stress is all about taking action and regaining a feeling of empowerment.
-Healing from a trauma takes time.
+Healing from trauma takes time.
 Positive action can help you overcome feelings of fear, helplessness, and hopelessness—and even small acts can make a big difference.
 Helpful tools like journals, art and music can help process the event and allow sharing of feelings in a way that feels safe and non-threatening.
 Yoga is a great tool for practicing relaxation and mindfulness.
 Exercise can be a helpful way to distract the thought process and allow the body to not feel as stuck emotionally.
 If you struggle to find the motivation to exercise, start playing your favorite music and just moving around or dancing.
 Once you get up and moving, you’ll start to feel more energetic and release “feel good” endorphins that will boost your mood.

 Simple things like eating better, good sleep and avoiding alcohol and drugs can decrease the feelings of anxiety, depression, and isolation associated with trauma.
 People often turn to alcohol to numb the pain but running from the emotions only prolongs the healing.
 Comfort can be found by simply being with people, even if the idea of talking about the trauma feels initially overwhelming.
 Take advantage of support groups, church groups, and community organizations.
 Finding a safe place and safe professional to process the hurt is essential to aiding the healing process if the trauma paralyzes you and it feels hard to move forward.
 The best way to work through trauma is to go through it with someone you trust.